 Some of you might remember Banda Aceh from the news of the boxing day tsunami on December 27, 2004.
 This was the epicenter of the earthquake.
 The tsunami waves took the lives of thousands of people in Northern Sumatra; around 70,000 in Aceh alone.
 Sadly a lot of the tourist attractions in town are around this theme.
 We decided to leave the tsunami landmarks for when we returned from the island as what we wanted to see was closed on Fridays, the day we were there.
 We did have the opportunity to visit the Mesjid Raya Baiturrahman, the most important and biggest Mosque in the city.
 It was built by the Dutch in 1879 after the original one was burned down.
 A couple of the Domes were added by the Indonesian government later.
 The mosque actually survived the 2004 earthquake and tsunami and served as a refuge and crisis center to a lot of stranded people after the tragedy.
 When we tried to get close to the entrance, we were quickly stopped by the local police who asked us to come to the tourist office to register our names.
 Unfortunately we were not allowed to enter the mosque.
 On the way back from the island (4 days later), Roel and I visited the tsunami museum; which took $5.6 million to build.
 We saw a video and images of the aftermath of the waves, and stories of how Unicef helped rehabilitate the children that were orphaned by the tsunami.
 We also visited another important tsunami landmark; which was a 2600-tonne power-generator ship that was carried inland 5 km (2.9 miles) by one of the waves.
 We learned that the crew had evacuated the ship right before the wave, except for one guy that was asleep.
 He was carried inside with the ship by the wave and was one of the only two survivors.
 This tsunami actually helped bring peace and better quality of life to the people of Aceh.
 The rebuilding led to improved infrastructures and the tragedy opened up the city to foreign relief organizations plus peace talks between the government in Jakarta and the Aceh rebels.
 As you may remember from past news, this area had been a conflict zone for many years as rebel groups fought for independence and the management of its natural gas reserves.
 So off to Pulau Weh with my new and awesome group of friends- Marta, Roel and Alejandro.
 We had a lot of fun on the public ferry meeting a group of Indonesian students that wanted to practice English with us.
 Pulau Weh was a great little island where we found a really nice place right on the ocean in a tranquil bay.
 We hung out with other travelers, Raul from Romania and a couple of girls from the Netherlands Esme and Lonneke.
 We also met a really cool couple from a near-by homestay, Stephen from Jamaica, who lived in the US and Susanna from Italy.
 They met in Australia two years ago and are now traveling and living around the world.
 They decided to NOT choose a permanent residence anywhere, they just travel and work as teachers, as needed, pretty much.
 How awesome is that?! at least I think so… 🙂 The snorkeling in Pulau Weh was amazing, we saw a small sting ray, a moray eel and tons of colorful fish.
 Unfortunately I managed to touch a sea urchin’s spikes with my foot that was on the side of the dock steps while trying to get out of the water.
 It pricked four of my toes and it was very painful.
 I always wondered what it would feel like to touch one of those things and now I know… The last pieces of the urchin spine finally came out of my toes last week (two weeks later).
 We spent four fantastic days on the island mostly relaxing, eating and snorkeling around the bay and a small island across from our place.
 On our last day we rode scooters up the coast to find the 0-kilometer point, where Indonesia begins.
-Here are a couple of videos made by my friend Raul of our snorkeling in the bay.
-This guy can free-dive pretty deep and hold his breath forever!
+A couple of videos from our adventures- courtesy of Raul

 I continued to travel with my friend Roel to Danau (Lake) Toba.
 Alejandro and Marta had already been there so they made other travel plans.
 I really hope to see them again.
 They were fun, smart, down-to-earth, awesome people and great travel companions (just like Roel)!
 Roel and I caught the ferry back to Aceh where we did some of the touristy tsunami stuff previously mentioned and then took the overnight bus back to Medan.
 We traveled from Medan to the town of Parapat on Lake Toba and then caught the ferry out to the island of Samosir right at sunset.
 This is the largest volcanic lake in the world with a large island (the size of Singapore) formed by a massive explosion.
 On this island you find the Batak tribe people; which are descendants of mountain tribes from Northern Thailand and Myanmar.
 These people practice Christianity.
 I must admit that it was very nice to take a break from the Muslim strict world of Aceh.
 We could finally buy beer, even try some of the local palm wine and wear whatever we wanted (with uncovered shoulders, ha ha!).
 We stayed in the town of TukTuk; which houses most of the tourist accomodations on the island.
 The ferry dropped us off right at our Guesthouse on the Lake managed by a very friendly guy who seemed to smoke weed and drink all day and night.
 Very nice and courteous man who made us laugh a lot but we often wondered how he got anything done around the place.
 At our guesthouse I met some great people (yet again), Hannah from the UK, Eva from the Netherlands and a nice couple from Germany.
-We had an amazing four days of relaxing by the lake, biking around the island to near-by towns, trekking to a nice view point where we could see all of Tuk Tuk and the rice paddies in the middle of the island, trying the local mushroom-omelette specialty, seeing traditional Batak houses (with pointy roofs and small entrances), the Batak traditional dancing/singing, trying wonderful dishes and home-made ginger tea and visiting the King Sidabutar’s grave, the man that adopted Christianity for the island.
-A lot of tourists come to this place for a few days and end up staying months or even years, met two of them… This place was fantastic and very hard to leave.
+We had an amazing four days of relaxing by the lake, biking around the island to near-by towns, trekking to a nice view point where we could see all of Tuk Tuk and the rice paddies in the middle of the island, trying the local “magic” mushroom omelette specialty, seeing traditional Batak houses (with pointy roofs and small entrances), the Batak traditional dancing/singing, trying wonderful dishes and home-made ginger tea and visiting the King Sidabutar’s grave, the man that adopted Christianity for the island.
+A lot of tourists come to this place for a few days and end up staying months or even years.
+This place was fantastic and very hard to leave.
 I was very tempted to stay a while longer but I had to move on to see more of Indonesia before my 2nd visa expired.
-Next stop, the islands of Lombok, Gili Air and Flores…
+Next stop, the islands of Lombok, Gili Air and Flores.